TheTrueForce/TheTrueForce.github.io/Friday-Evelyn-Kataran-Dragonflight.md

 #### Arcane Jaws
 At 2nd level, when you score a hit with your Bite attack, you can expend a number of spell points up to your character level to deal bonus damage of your energy type to the target in addition to the attack’s normal damage.
 The extra damage is 1d6 for every 2 spell points you expend.

-#### Spellflurry
+#### Spellflurry I
-At 6th level, when you cast a spell with a casting time of an action, you may take a bonus action and expend 3 spell points to cast a cantrip.
+I: At 6th level, when you cast a spell with a casting time of an action, you may take a bonus action and expend 3 spell points to cast a cantrip.
-At 9th level and again at 14th level, when you use a bonus action to cast a cantrip in this manner, you can expend 3 additional spell points to cast an additional cantrip as a part of that action, to a maximum of three cantrips at 14th level.
+II: At 9th level and again at 14th level, when you use a bonus action to cast a cantrip in this manner, you can expend 3 additional spell points to cast an additional cantrip as a part of that action, to a maximum of three cantrips at 14th level.

 ### Energy Type: Force

 ### Damage Immunities
 You are immune to the type(s) of damage your breath weapon deals (determined by your species).

-### Multiattack
+### Multiattack II
-Beginning at 4th level, when you take the Attack action, you can make one attack with your Bite or Tail, and one with your Claw.
+I: Beginning at 4th level, when you take the Attack action, you can make one attack with your Bite or Tail, and one with your Claw.
-At 9th level, when you take the Attack action, you can make one attack with your Bite or Tail, and two with your Claw.
+II: At 9th level, when you take the Attack action, you can make one attack with your Bite or Tail, and two with your Claw.
-At 14th level, when you take the Attack action, you can make one attack with your Bite, two with your Claw, and one with your Tail.
+III: At 14th level, when you take the Attack action, you can make one attack with your Bite, two with your Claw, and one with your Tail.

 ### Feat: Dragonsong
 You are a student of the ancient and powerful magic of dragonsong which commands terrific power over non-dragons, granting you the following benefits.
 - You are proficient in Performance.
 - As an action, you can begin singing in magical dragonsong.
 Every non-dragon creature of your choice within 300 feet of you that can hear you must succeed on a Charisma saving throw against your dragon save DC or become cursed for as long as you continue to sing and the creature can hear you.
 While cursed in this manner, a creature takes psychic damage equal to your character level each time it makes an attack or casts a spell.
 On each of your turns, you must use a bonus action to continue singing.
 The song ends if you are incapacitated.

+### Feat: Channel Breath
+You can channel your breath weapon for extended periods of time, though at great personal cost.
+When you use your breath weapon, you can choose to channel it.
+When you do so, you continue to exhale your breath weapon into the affected area for 1 minute or until you become incapacitated.
+On each of your turns while you exhale in this manner, you must use your action to continue the effect.
+When you do so, you cannot take any other actions.
+Additionally, you can change the orientation of your breath weapon when you move on your turn, subjecting any creatures caught in the effect that have not been affected by your breath weapon that turn to the breath weapon’s effects.
+Once you have used your breath weapon in this manner, you must finish a long rest before you can use it again.

 ### Languages
 - Common